MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 BUT: as a user, you have to add the BibTex citation manually in your designated BibTex file, and use the "p62" as a name.
 That Bibtex file should be located in **the same path as `PARS['📁']['tex-file']`**!

-I will "relax" this rule soon.
+I will "relax"/parameterize this rule soon.

 # 🟢 Good Practices in Obsidian
 ## Embedded notes